roots/docs/trellis/ansible.md

 your_server_hostname
 ```

-Each host is under two groups: `production` and `web`.
+Each host is under two groups: the environment (`production` in this case) and `web`.
 These groups can be used
 for any semantic grouping you want, but in Trellis you at least need those two
 built-in ones.